Be a Brazer: Job Description, Duties and Requirements

 Learn how to become a brazer.
 Research the job description, duties, education and training requirements, and find out how to start a career in metalworking.

-Do I Want to Be a Brazer?
+Should I Become a Brazer?

 The brazing process is similar to soldering.
 Brazers join pieces of metal together by first heating the pieces and then placing a solder-like filler substance on the joint.
 Finally, they allow the heated metal to melt the filler and seal the joint.
 Brazers are not the same as welders, since brazers use heat and filler to bond joints together, whereas welders melt metals at high temperatures to fuse them together.
 However, it is not uncommon for brazers to also be trained as welders.
 Working with extremely hot materials can be hazardous, and brazers must use protective gear to ensure safety.